qcodespp/qcodespp.github.io/_sources/offline_plotting.rst.txt

 - 1D data is plotted as lines, and 2D data as a `color plot <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pcolormesh.html>`__.
 3D data collected by qcodes++ can be decomposed into multiple 2D datasets; you will be prompted for options.
 - To change the plotted parameters, right click on the parameter name under 'Settings for Selected File' (for 2D data) or '1D traces' (for 1D data).
 - Immediately above the plot windows are the usual matplotlib tools for panning and zooming.
 Reset the view with the 'home' button.
-- You can also zoom using the mousewheel.
-Zooming while holding ctrl(shift) zooms only on the x(y) axis.
+- You can also zoom using mousewheel scrolling.
+To zoom only one axis, hover over it, or hold ctrl(shift) for x(y).
+- You can pan one axis at a time by clicking and dragging it.
 - 'Settings for Selected File' changes the plot appearance.
 Right click to choose from preset values.
 - Axes settings (inc. for the colorbar) are underneath the plots.
 - The colorbar is accompanied by a histogram.
 To adjust the range of the colorbar, change the limits of the blue shaded region by clicking and dragging.